-“America’s dirtiest power plants are the elephant in the room when it comes to global warming,” said Chris Phelps, Campaign Director for Environment Connecticut.
-“The devastation of Hurricane Sandy was a stark reminder that we can’t afford to ignore power plants’ contribution to global warming.
-For America, tackling this problem means cleaning up our dirtiest power plants.”
+“America’s dirtiest power plants are the elephant in the room when it comes to global warming,” said Katrina Rosen, Field Director for Environment Washington.
+“If we want a cleaner, safer future for our kids, we can’t afford to ignore power plants’ overwhelming contribution to global warming.
+For America, tackling the problem means cleaning up the dirtiest power plants.”

-- Power plants are America’s single largest source of carbon pollution, responsible for 40 percent of emissions nationwide.
+- America’s power plants are its single largest source of carbon pollution – responsible for 40 percent of emissions nationwide.

-- Overall, Connecticut’s power plants produce as much carbon each year as 1.6 million cars.
+- Washington’s power plants produce as much carbon each year as 2,700,000 million cars.

-This summer, President Obama directed the Environmental Protection Agency (EPA) to propose limits on carbon pollution from new and existing power plants.
-EPA is expected to propose an updated rule for cutting carbon pollution from new power plants on September 20th.
-Connecticut residents have already submitted over 29,000 public comments in support of limiting carbon pollution from power plants.
+This summer, President Obama directed his Environmental Protection Agency (EPA) to propose limits on carbon pollution from new and existing power plants, the largest single source of carbon pollution.
+In a major step, the EPA is expected to propose an updated rule for cutting carbon pollution from new power plants on September 20.
+78,634 Washingtonians have already submitted public comments in support of limiting carbon pollution from power plants.